nathanhitchcock/BurntOut/README.md

 - **[MkDocs Material](https://squidfunk.github.io/mkdocs-material/)** - Documentation
 - **[GitHub Actions](https://github.com/features/actions)** - CI/CD and project automation

+## 🧭 Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand expected behavior in all project spaces.

+## 📜 Asset Credits

+See [docs/assets.md](docs/assets.md) for third-party asset sources and licenses.
+Ensure any new assets include clear attribution.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.